emms-garcia/roboronya/README.md

 **Please Note: These are not used for any malign purpose for `roboronya`, they are just used to connect to hangouts via `hangups`.**

-To execute the `roboronya` bot just install the package and run it:
+To execute the `roboronya` bot just install the requirements, install the package and run it:
 ```
 > pip install -r requirements.txt
 > pip install -e .